aws-samples/aws-edge-native-nomad/README.md

 The last topic focuses on the edge part of the sample: how to connect your edge device to the cloud.

 **Warning:** Deploying those stacks will  create resources which are not of the free tier especially a private CA using AWS Private ACM.
-The pricing can be found here.
+The pricing can be found [here](https://aws.amazon.com/private-ca/pricing/).
 ### pre-requisite
 * The tutorial should be executed on a local workstation, not an on remote workspace such as Cloud9.
+* It is recommended to deploy resources on Ireland region (`eu-west-1`)
 * [jq](https://jqlang.github.io/jq/)
 * [open](https://ss64.com/osx/open.html) (for MacOS), [xdg-open](https://linux.die.net/man/1/xdg-open) (for Linux)
 * [CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install)